How to defend yourself against fraud: A consumer alert from TELUS SmartHome Security

 Post a “no soliciting” sticker on your door.
 Deny door-to-door sales people access to your home—do NOT allow them to gain entry.
 If you sense that someone is trying to trick you into changing your security provider, immediately report the incident to:

 You have a right to change your mind!

 - If you are a victim of fraud, it’s important to understand that you can cancel the deal.
 Under the Consumer Protection Act, you can cancel the contract for any reason within 10 days of receiving a written copy of the agreement if you sign the contract in your home.
 You do not have to give a reason for cancelling your purchase.
 You have a right to change your mind.

 - The salesperson must give you two copies of a cancellation form (one to keep and one to send back) and a copy of your contract.
 The contract must be dated, show the name and address of the seller, and explain your right to cancel.
 You may have additional consumer protections under provincial law.
-Check with your provincial attorney general, local consumer protection agency or the Better Business Bureau.
+Check with your provincial attorney general, local consumer protection agency.

 Recent news articles of smart home security devices using their cameras to spy on residents is a major concern that has many reconsidering their value.